 Highway gas prices are extortionate so fill up the tank cheaply when you get the chance.

-Most cars will have significantly better fuel consumption when travelling at a steady speed in top gear.
+Most cars will have significantly better fuel consumption when traveling at a steady speed in top gear.

 Take it slow and steady, enjoy the view, and save some cash at the same time.